sol/doctest/README.markdown

 ### QuickCheck properties

-Haddock (since velsion 2.13.0) has markup support for properties.
+Haddock (since version 2.13.0) has markup support for properties.
 Doctest can verify properties with QuickCheck.
 A simple property looks like this:

 ```haskell